Sage-Bionetworks/portalsDocs/articles/forms.md

 ```${synapseForm?tableId=syn123&successMessage=Your response has been recorded}```

 You will need to insert the proper synID for the Table you created above, and optionally, you can customize the "Success" message for users.
+When a `Form` is submitted, it will create a new row in a Synapse Table.

+The question UI is built from the Synapse Table column schema.
+Column names are used as question prompts.
+The possible values for an enum column type, for example, will be a represented by a multiple choice question.

+The form is also responsive, so it will render on both large and small screens.

 ## Allowing Others to Contribute